aws/amazon-freertos/doc/guidance.md

 - Download and install Doxygen
 - Install graphviz
-	- on MAC OK, run "brew install graphviz"
+	- on macOS, run "brew install graphviz"
 	- on Linux, run "sudo apt install graphviz"
 - Go to the root directory of "amazon-freertos" (this will be referenced as $ROOT_AFR_DIR)
 	- cd $ROOT_AFR_DIR